The 1940 plot against Metaxas

 One of the few episodes of actual significant opposition to the 4th of August State occured in June 1940, when a number of pro-Axis politicians and officers tried to change Metaxas’ foreign policy orientation and align Greece with Nazi Germany.

-Another old acquitance of Metaxas involved was Theodoros Tourkovassilis, a fanatical germanophile who had been one of the co-founders of the Freethinkers party nearly twenty years before and had been deputy for the party until 1935.
-Other members of the conspiracy were anti-Venizelist politicians such as Stephanos Stephanopoulos, Dimitris Polyzos, Petros Rallis, Pericles Rallis and Sotirios Gotzamanis – true to his pro-Axis inclinations, the latter would be minister of the Greek collaborationist government during the Axis occupation of Greece.
+Another old acquitance of Metaxas involved was Theodoros Tourkovassilis, a pro-German fanatic who had been one of the co-founders of the Freethinkers party nearly twenty years before and had been deputy for the party until 1935.
+Other members of the conspiracy were anti-Venizelist politicians such as Stephanos Stephanopoulos, Dimitris Polyzos, Petros Rallis, Pericles Rallis and Sotirios Gotzamanis – loyal to his pro-Axis inclinations, the latter would be minister of the Greek collaborationist government during the Axis occupation of Greece.

 The plan would have no hope of success without military support.
 The main supporter of the plot on the Army was Lieutenant-General Constantine Platys, who joined the initiative because he considered it a big mistake to have Greece opposed to the Axis.